michael-naf/hit_cybersecurity_enhabced_by_ai/Lab1/Lab1_Yossef_Michael.md

 to system privileges.
-It hasn\'t been determined what initial access vectors led to the devices being compromised by adversary group but afterwards, they delivered a malicious MSBuild payload downloaded via certutil, used the CLFS exploit to overwrite a process token and inject into high‑privilege processes, dumped LSASS memory with procdump to harvest credentials, and then deployed ransomware that deleted backups, cleared event logs and encrypted files (ransom note !\_READ_ME_REXX2\_!.txt).
+It hasn\'t been determined what initial access vectors led to the devices being compromised by adversary group but afterwards, they delivered a malicious MSBuild payload downloaded via _certutil_, used the CLFS exploit to overwrite a process token and inject into high‑privilege processes, dumped LSASS memory with _procdump_ to harvest credentials, and then deployed ransomware that deleted backups, cleared event logs and encrypted files (ransom note !\_READ_ME_REXX2\_!.txt).